|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Meeting the energy demand with non-fossil sources requires a combination of renewable and nuclear energy.
 Renewable energy is only economic to the extent that there is sufficient economic energy storage and energy transmission for renewable energy to be reliably available when and where needed.
 Otherwise nuclear energy is required.

 Complete displacement of fossil fuels in Ontario presently requires about a ten fold expansion in nuclear power production.
 Due to rising population within 60 years this expansion requirement will likely become about 20 fold.
+In addition to displacement of fossil fuels it is necessary to displace asphalt in numerous water proof applications such as roofing and driveways.

 Generation and transmission of renewable energy from remote intermittent sources such as wind in northern Ontario is very expensive because the distances are long and on average the generation and transmission equipment operate at less than 30% of peak rated capacity.
 Absent sufficient seasonal energy storage the market value of wind energy is very low because wind power is not reliably available when required.
 Seasonal energy storage is very expensive and quite inefficient.
 Behind the meter daily energy storage will not be constructed unless the price of a delivered on-peak kWh is more than three times the price of a delivered off-peak kWh.
 In setting electricity rates the government of Ontario and the Ontario Energy Board (OEB) have totally failed to recognize this basic economic reality.
 A 2015 agreement for 500 MWe of power exchange between Quebec and Ontario is a small positive step, but in terms of Ontario's total energy storage requirements it is only a drop in the bucket.